egbakou/FormValidation/README.md

 ## Our converters

-- Code for converter that validate email address and used by trigger to enable login button:
+- Code for Converter that validate email address and used by trigger to enable login button:

 ```csharp
 using System;